petre-renware/api_to_roefact/xl2roefact/doc/README_xl2roefact_library.md

 Library can be installed using 2 methods:

 * install from PyPi
-* install from distribution packages
+* install from site archive of distribution packages

 ### Install from PyPi
 The library installation can be done using standard Python instruments: